adrawcoulson/startup/README.md

     ## Which of the following correctly describes JSON?
     - JSON (JavaScript Object Notation) is a lightweight, text-based data interchange format that is easy for humans to read and write and easy for machines to parse and generate.
 It is often used for data exchange between a server and a web application or between different parts of an application.
 Here are key characteristics and features of JSON:
     ## What does the console command chmod, pwd, cd, ls, vim, nano, mkdir, mv, rm, man, ssh, ps, wget, sudo  do?
+    - chmod: Changes file permissions.
+It is used to modify the permissions (read, write, execute) of files and directories.
+    - pwd: Prints the current working directory.
+It shows the path to the directory you are currently in.
+   - cd: Changes the current directory.
+It is used to navigate to a different directory.
+    - ls: Lists files and directories.
+It shows the contents of the current directory or a specified directory.
+    - vim and nano: Text editors for the command line.
+They allow you to create and edit text files directly in the terminal.
+    - mkdir: Creates a new directory.
+It is used to make new directories or folders.
+    - mv: Moves or renames files and directories.
+It is used to relocate or rename files and directories.
+    - rm: Removes files and directories.
+Use it to delete files or directories.
+Be cautious, as it is not easily reversible.
+    - man: Displays manual pages.
+You can use it to access documentation and help for various commands.
+For example, man ls provides information about the ls command.
+    - ssh: Secure Shell.
+It is used to log into remote machines securely and execute commands on them.
+It's commonly used for remote server administration.
+    - ps: Shows running processes.
+It lists the processes running on the system, allowing you to monitor or manage them.
+    - wget: Downloads files from the web.
+It is a command-line utility to retrieve files from the internet via HTTP, HTTPS, or FTP.
+    - sudo: Superuser "do."
+It is used to execute a command with elevated privileges.
+Typically, it requires administrator or root access to perform certain tasks.
     ## Which of the following console command creates a remote shell session?
+    - ssh username@remote_server
+    - ssh john@192.168.1.100
     ## Which of the following is true when the -la parameter is specified for the ls console command?
+    - you get a detailed, long-format listing of all files and directories, including hidden ones.
     ## Which of the following is true for the domain name banana.fruit.bozo.click, which is the top level domain, which is a subdomain, which is a root domain?
+    - "click" is the top-level domain (TLD).
+It's the highest-level domain in the hierarchy and typically represents the type or purpose of the website.
+    - "bozo.click" is the root domain (or sometimes called the second-level domain).
+It's the main domain under which you can create various subdomains.
+    - "fruit.bozo.click" is a subdomain.
+It's a subdivision of the root domain, "bozo.click."
+Subdomains are used to organize and categorize content or services within the main domain.
+    - "banana.fruit.bozo.click" is a sub-subdomain.
+It's a further subdivision of the subdomain "fruit.bozo.click."
     ## Is a web certificate is necessary to use HTTPS.
+    - Yes, a web certificate, specifically an SSL/TLS certificate, is necessary to enable HTTPS (Hypertext Transfer Protocol Secure) on a website.
+Here's why:
+    - Data Encryption: HTTPS secures the communication between a user's web browser and a web server by encrypting the data exchanged.
+This encryption ensures that sensitive information, such as login credentials, personal data, and payment details, remains confidential and cannot be easily intercepted by malicious actors during transmission.
+    - Authentication: SSL/TLS certificates also provide a level of authentication and trust.
+They confirm the identity of the website's owner, assuring users that they are connecting to the legitimate site and not a fraudulent one.
+This is essential for building trust and security on the internet.
+    - Browser Compatibility: Web browsers have built-in security features that require websites to have valid SSL/TLS certificates to establish an HTTPS connection.
+If a website doesn't have a valid certificate, modern browsers will display a warning to users, discouraging them from interacting with the site.
+    - Domain Validated (DV) Certificates: These verify domain ownership but do not provide extensive validation of the entity behind the domain.
+They are suitable for basic encryption.
+    - Organization Validated (OV) Certificates: These validate both domain ownership and the legal entity operating the website, providing a higher level of trust.
+    - Extended Validation (EV) Certificates: These offer the highest level of validation and are indicated in web browsers with a green address bar.
+They are used by businesses and organizations that require the utmost trust and security.
     ## Can a DNS A record can point to an IP address or another A record.
+    - In DNS (Domain Name System), an A (Address) record is used to map a domain name to an IPv4 address.
+An A record cannot directly point to another A record; it is meant to map a domain or subdomain to an IPv4 address.
     ## Port 443, 80, 22 is reserved for which protocol?
+    - Port 443: Reserved for HTTPS (Hypertext Transfer Protocol Secure).
+This is the default port for secure web communication, and it's used for encrypted data transfer over the internet, typically for secure websites and online services.
+    - Port 80: Reserved for HTTP (Hypertext Transfer Protocol).
+This is the default port for unencrypted web communication, used for standard websites and web services.
+Note that it is less common for websites to use HTTP without encryption these days, as HTTPS is encouraged for security reasons.
+    - Port 22: Reserved for SSH (Secure Shell).
+SSH is a protocol used for secure remote login and secure file transfers over an unsecured network.
+It provides encrypted communication for secure access to remote systems.
     ## What will the following code using Promises output when executed?
+    - // Creating a Promise
+const myPromise = new Promise((resolve, reject) => {
+    setTimeout(() => {
+        resolve("Promise resolved!");
+    }, 2000); // Resolves after a 2-second delay
+});

+// Using the Promise
+myPromise
+    .then((result) => {
+        console.log(result); // Output the resolved value
+    })
+    .catch((error) => {
+        console.error(error); // Handle any potential errors
+    });

+console.log("Promise started...");

+// Output:
+// Promise started...
+// (after a 2-second delay)
+// Promise resolved!